Cupola/ScalaCollider/README.txt

     - ScalaOSC (grab it from http://github.com/Sciss/ScalaOSC )

-Compile using the included compile_fsc.sh script or the included IntellJ IDEA project.
+Compile using the included compile_fsc.sh script or the included IntelliJ IDEA 9 project.

 DEMO SETUP

 "Demo.command" should be a double-clickable shell script (on Mac; on Linux you should be able to run it with bash).
-It will launch scala (assuming that $SCALA_HOME was set and the scala binaries are in $PATH) and run "DemoScript.txt".
+It will launch scala (assuming that $SCALA_HOME was set) and run "DemoScript.txt".
 Edit "DemoScript.txt" to point to the right installation place of SuperCollider.

 Try launching scsynth from the Scala interpreter prompt: